Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy

-Ultimately the decision to prioritize TPR or FPR depends on the learning problem.
-If we only enforce equal opportunity in the credit prediction example, then a classifier may erroneously assign males good credit at a much higher rate than females; while the TPR may be equal between males and females, the overall decision rule still favors males.
-The reverse argument can also be made when only enforcing predictive equality.

-\paragraph{Equalized Odds} Equalized odds combines predictive equality and equal opportunity such that both FPR and TPR must be similar across all protected groups \cite{hardt2016equality}.
-For example, in the college admissions process, one may require that the rate of admission for those who are qualified and not qualified are the same among Black and White applicants.
-Equalized odds is, of course, a stronger condition than predictive equality and equal opportunity individually, and bypasses the need to choose which fairness metric to prioritize.
-However, it may be computationally harder to solve, if there even exists a feasible solution at all.
+\textbf{Equalized Odds.} Equalized odds combines predictive equality and equal opportunity such that both FPR and TPR must be similar across all protected groups \citep{hardt2016equality}.
+Equalized odds is, of course, a stronger condition than predictive equality and equal opportunity individually.
 Formally, equalized odds is satisfied if